 When you have completed and reviewed each section of the birth plan, you have the option to download and save your customized birth plan to your computer.
 You can then print copies to keep in your hospital bag and to give to your care team.
 Even after downloading the plan, you can still log back in and make as many changes as you need to.

 It is our hope that this birth plan tool makes an impossible and heartbreaking process more manageable.
 It is our hope that this tool helps you feel confident and informed about your labor and delivery.
-If you have any questions, comments, or feedback regarding the birth plan tool, please don't hesitate to contact Sarah Garvey.
+If you have any questions, comments, or feedback regarding the birth plan tool, please do not hesitate to contact Sarah Garvey.
 You can contact her directly by filling out the form found here.